asaokamei/WScore.Models/README.md

 I wanted a simple Data Access Object implementation.
 Also, I needed something very configurable so that I can use it for --outdated-- legacy projects.
-Lots of nice ideas, such as scope, are from Laravel's code.
+Lots of nice ideas, such as scope, are from Laravel Framework.

 Installation